How Long Does it Take to…

 I am not a very patient person.
 I want things to happen right away, and it can be frustrating when I run into obstacles that slow me down.
 I’m not alone in that feeling, it happens to a lot of people trying to get healthy.
 You start eating right and exercising, but get upset when your body doesn’t change after just a few days.

 It’s not your fault.
 The problem is we’re given bad information about how long things really take.
 If you have a more realistic idea of how much time you’ll need to spend, you might be more willing to stick with a program.
-In order to help you plan accordingly, here’s how long some common things take and what you can do to speed them up.
+To help you plan accordingly, here’s how long some common things take and what you can do to speed them up.

 How long does it take to…Lose a Pound?